zhmur/servicenow-guides/README.md

 1. Consider a script include for each table to implement data manipulations: creating, modifying, querying data.
 1. Use ";" (semicolon) as separator if you need to show list of usernames in a string.
 For example, pattern "&lt;last name>, &lt;first name>" is very popular one for large enterprises because surname is more selective then a name.
 Example: "Zhmur, Artur; Dureiko, Sergey".
 1. Place "Number" or reference name field top left on the form layout; first on the list layout.
 1. Use email subaddressing to give out alternatives to your instance email address.
-Format: `:user "+" :detail  "@" :domain`.
+Format: :email "+" :tag  "@" :domain.
 The text of the tag can be used to configure simple and reliable filter for inbound email action.
 Example: dev100824+security_incident@service-now.com.

 ## Performance
 1. Specify fields to return by a database view.
 Include only fields which you need.